The Essex SEND website's main image of children playing.

 Expansive directories

-The Essex SEND sebsite is essentially a directory for people who are looking for SEND services.
+The Essex SEND website is essentially a directory for people who are looking for SEND services.
 A new functionality allows for extra information to be shown to users.
 For example if a child has a special need, a caregiver can see exactly what facilities a venue has.
 This was made possible with an expansive directories content type that was created for this website.

 The extra information that is displayed on the website.